mgastner/cartogram-cpp/README.md

 #### To use the cartogram generator:

 1. `cd ./build`
-2. `./cartogram -g your-geojson-file.geojson -v your-csv-file.csv`
+2. `./cartogram your-geojson-file.geojson -v your-csv-file.csv`

-- The `-g` flag accepts a GeoJSON or JSON file, in the standard GeoJSON format.
+- The first positional argument's input is a GeoJSON or JSON file, in the standard GeoJSON format.
-- The `-v` flag accepts a .csv file with your target areas data.
+- The `-v` flag accepts a `.csv` file with data about target areas.

 *Note: use the `-h` flag to display more options*